Dreadnought (comics)

 Dreadnoughts are a type of fictional robot appearing in American comic books published by Marvel Comics.
 They are frequently employed by villainous organizations, with various models appearing.
 The robots first appeared in Strange Tales #154 (March 1967).

 Fictional character biography

-The Dreadnought is a non-sentient robotic combat instrument originally created by Hydra for use in various commando operations.
+The Dreadnought is a non-sentient robotic combat instrument originally created by Hydra for use in commando operations.
 The Dreadnought is first used to breach the S.H.I.E.L.D.
-Helicarrier to attempt to assassinate Nick Fury.
+Helicarrier in an attempt to assassinate Nick Fury.

-The Dreadnought's design and specifications are later sold to the Maggia cartel, who build the Silver Dreadnought for Madame Masque.
+The Dreadnought's design and specifications are sold to the Maggia cartel, who build the Silver Dreadnought for Madame Masque.

 Some time later, Advanced Idea Mechanics design the Dreadnought 2000, which is stored at Target Technologies in Rutherford, New Jersey.

 A rebuilt version is used years later during an attack on London, during which it battles Union Jack.

-New models of Dreadnoughts are later built by Zeke Stane which the Mandarin uses to attack the Three Gorges Dam.
+New models of Dreadnoughts are built by Zeke Stane and used by the Mandarin to attack the Three Gorges Dam.

 In "Iron Man 2020", several Dreadnoughts appear as members of the A.I.
 Army.